We generally ship within 2 business days of your order. Orders that are placed in the morning may even go out the same

 We collect shipping boxes and packing material from local businesses for re-use, to reduce the amount of packing material that needs to be produced, and waste going to the landfill.
 We hope that you'll recycle packing material you receive in orders from Triple Mountain.
 Most shipping supply stores (UPS Store, Staples, etc) will accept packing material for re-use.

 We participate in fund-raising events for our local charities whenever we can.
 Additionally, we maintain a consignment account for the benefit of the area animal shelter.
 Harvest Hills is a shelter in Western Maine that struggles with funding due to their "we will not solicit for money" policy.
 To help them protect and re-home animals in their care, we accept donations of model horses, with proceeds from the items' sale going straight to the shelter.
 (If you'd like to donate any models, they can be dropped off at our shop with a note stating that they're for Harvest Hills, or mailed to us at Triple Mountain, 28 Nature's Way, Hiram, ME, USA 04041.)

 To insure our stewardship is always on our minds, we monitor recycling vs. waste, water usage, electrical usage, and the state of our local land, air and water, as well as money donated to charity.
 Sure, it can be a little more work to collect and store boxes and all that, but we're rewarded every day with the songs of birds in the trees, loons down on the pond, deer in yard, and the knowledge that all of these have a safe place to live and grow.
 Triple Mountain is a special place, and we intend to insure it remains wild always.

 Selling Your Models - Triple Mountain Consignment Program

 Let Triple Mountain Handle Selling Your Collection

 Please Note: All of our consignment slots are currently full, as we have taken on two large collections shipping in to us in batches.
-We don't expect to have an opening until at least summer of 2022.
+We don't expect to have an opening until partway through 2024.